nikopo1/Stuff/README.md

 A fistful of stuff

-Java playground
+Java
 --

+A bunch of test practice stuff for rehersing interview questions, mainly solutions to Cracking the Coding Interview.

-C++ template playground
+C++ template
 --

+Hands on approach to C++ templating.
+Should be continued...

-Java Spring playground
+Java Spring
 --

+Learn some stuff.